bySabi/subs-translate/README.md

 $ subs-translate translate-api myVTTfolder/ --no-depth --key ~/Dekstop/private-key.json
 ```

+## Translation fail sometimes
+Search for "&" symbol or empty subs files

 ## CAUTION!!

 This is a project created for my own use.
 I have shared it in case anyone has to be useful. **Use it at your own risk**